sbrian26/slide-in-panel/README.md

 Slide In Panel
 =========
+In progress: Convert this slide-in panel to a vue.js component

 A CSS3 and JavaScript powered slide-in panel, to quickly show side content, notifications or profile information.